 On the Caribbean coast of Colombia, lies a wild and mysterious mountain range: the Sierra Nevada de Santa Marta.
 In the heart of the jungle-covered mountains, can be found one of the top archaeological sites in South America, the Ciudad Perdida (Lost City).
 All the ingredients are there for a fantastic but challenging trek!
+Indeed, the Lost City Trek is quickly becoming the most reknowned trek in Colombia.
 The trail goes up and down mountains, crossing countrysides, rivers and rainforests for about 22 km one way, 44 km in total.

 Along the way, wooden huts were built, allowing trekkers to take a break, buy cold drinks and enjoy some fresh juicy fruits.
 Make sure to bring enough cash with you, in these shops the drinks are overpriced (5000 pesos – double of the normal price) but you will still need to buy them because it’s very hot and you will be incredibly thirsty.
 Various camps were also created for the hikers to have lunch, dinner, a shower and spend the night.